You Are Fearfully And Wonderfully Made

 And one of my favorite parts is the rest of verse 16. "...all the days ordained for me were written in your book before one of them came to be."
 That always blows my mind.
 God knew you before anyone even knew there was a you.
 And He knew that I would be writing this blog today and that you would be reading it.
 Are we special or what?

-The Psalmist realizes the wonder of how he has been made.
-And then he expresses gratitude to God for this wonder in verses 17 and 18.
+The Psalmist realizes the wonder of how he was made and then he expressed gratitude to God for the wonders in verses 17 and 18.
 "How precious to me are your thoughts, God!
 How vast is the sum of them!
 Were I to count them, they would outnumber the grains of sand— when I awake, I am still with you."